jungho/k8s-bootcamp/monitoring-logging/README.md

 # Monitoring and Log Aggregation #

-Monitoring and Log Aggregation, and the ability to visualize and analyze system data to respond quickly to issues is critical to system health and uptime.
-There are many, many tools to help you with this in K8S.
+Monitoring and Log Aggregation, and the ability to visualize and analyze system data to reduce mean time to recover is critical to business operations.
+There are many, many tools to help you with this in K8S and very likely the tools that you use today is fully supported.

+For instructions on how to monitor your K8S cluster using Azure OMS, see [Monitoring and Log aggregation with OMS](./oms/installing_oms.md).

+For instructions on how to use well established open-source tools that require a bit more set up, see below.

 Here we will deploy two sets of tools that serves related but different purposes.

 - Prometheus + Grafana for metrics capture, alerting, visualization and analysis
 - Elasticsearch, Fluentd, Kibana (EFK)** for log aggregation, indexing, search, visualization and analysis